-Ratchet Straps can be a couriers best friend at times, and no matter what kind of work you plan on doing, it makes sense to always have some available.
+Ratchet Straps can be a couriers best friend at times.
+No matter what kind of work you plan on doing, it makes sense to always have some available.

-Okay, so if you are a parcel multi-dropper then you won’t have much of the time or inclination to bother with straps.
-But occasionally there might just be that one item that needs securing, and if you have the straps you’re good to go.
+But occasionally there might just be that one item that needs securing, and if you have the right equipment you’re good to go.

-For everyone else doing same day, next day and large item transport, especially when you’re carrying palletised goods, straps are probably going to be an essential part of your routine.
+For everyone doing same day, next day and large item transport, straps are essential.
+Especially when you’re carrying palletised goods.

 Use Straps, Because Split Happens

-You might think that your “driving is smooth” and that you are “not going very far” and that it’s “all motorway” (please note, the terms in quotes are all things I’ve heard said in relation to people choosing NOT to strap pallets), but the fact is that you can never be sure what forces will act upon the goods whilst in transit.
+You might think that your “driving is smooth” and that you are “not going very far” and that it’s “all motorway” (the terms in quotes are all things I’ve heard said in relation to people choosing NOT to strap pallets), but the fact is that you can never be sure what forces will act upon the goods in transit.

 Even if you’ve collected a pallet of boxes that look extremely well wrapped, having to anchor on when a car cuts in front of you or making a slightly aggressive turn when your sat nav changes its mind can soon have those boxes breaking free from the pallet wrap.
-With straps securing the entire load it provides extra structural rigidity to the entire pallet giving you more chance of getting the load there exactly as it left the collection depot.
+With ratchet straps securing the load it provides extra structural rigidity.
+This gives you more chance of getting the load there exactly as it left the collection depot.

 Which Straps and When?